Written by

 Junk fees are dishonest, limit price transparency, and distort competition.
 The more businesses are upfront about prices, the more consumers can make better decisions based on their budgets, and the competitive market can become a fairer place.

-By eliminating the burden of junk fees, individuals and households would have more disposable income, allowing them to make better financial choices and stimulating consumer spending.
 The passing of this JFPA would promote a more competitive and efficient marketplace, as businesses would be incentivized to offer clear and straightforward pricing, improving their reputations and attracting loyal customers.
 Ultimately, this regulation would foster trust and integrity in the business environment, contributing to a healthier and more robust economy while empowering consumers to make informed decisions about their financial matters.

 We have a while to go until the legislation gets passed, however the general consensus in the US is that this law will provide benefits both to the public and the economy - and regulators are already cracking down on it.